Extended Research Project

 Extended Research Project A Level

-The Extended Research Project has the dual bonus of awarding an AS equivalent grade with the accompanying UCAS points and preparing you for Higher Education by giving you the necessary skills to work independently on a research project following the process appropriate to university study.
-If you choose the right title for your research project, you will expand your knowledge on a subject in which you are interested and which can link directly into your future study opportunities/employment.
-This can compliment any A Level.
+The Extended Research Project not only awards an AS equivalent grade – with the accompanying UCAS points – but also prepares you for Higher Education by developing the skills you will need to work independently on a research project following processes appropriate to university level study.
+Choose the right title for your research project and you will expand your knowledge on a subject which interests you and which can link directly into your future study opportunities/employment.
+The Extended Research Project can complement any A Level.
+EPQ is usually taken in the second year alongside second year A levels.

-At least 5 GCSEs at Grade 9-5 including Maths and English.
+At least 5 GCSEs at Grade 9-5 including English Language and Maths.
 You must be studying an AS, A2 or other Level 3 Qualification alongside this subject.

 This A Level prepares you for Higher Education and can complement any A Level.
 You will expand your knowledge on a subject of interest, which can link directly to your future study opportunities or employment.
 The project can take the form of pure research, an investigation, a performance or an artefact.